Spleen Qi Deficiency–What is it and How to Deal With It.

 The Spleen, according to TCM, plays a vital role in digestion, energy production, and overall vitality.
 Spleen Qi deficiency arises when the Qi of the Spleen is compromised or becomes weak, leading to symptoms like fatigue, bloating, weakened immunity, and more.

-Understanding how to address Spleen Qi deficiency can pave the way for enhanced well-being.
-This article dives into effective strategies to combat this imbalance and promote digestive health.
-Lifestyle adjustments, including stress management techniques and gentle exercises like Tai Chi, can further support Spleen Qi enhancement.
-From incorporating Qi-boosting foods such as warm and easily digestible meals to practicing mindful eating habits, this article will hopefully provide insights into restoring balance within your body.
+Understanding how to address Spleen Qi deficiency can pave the way to better health, deeper sleep, and a calmer digestive system.
+This article dives into effective strategies to combat this imbalance and explores lifestyle adjustments, including stress management techniques and gentle exercises like Tai Chi to further support Spleen Qi.
+From incorporating Qi-boosting foods such as warm and easily digestible meals to practicing mindful eating habits, this article will hopefully provide insights into restoring balance within your body and boosting Spleen Qi.

 When discussing the Spleen in the context of Chinese medicine, it is essential to note that the term doesn't have a direct correlation with the physiological spleen in Western medicine.
 In Chinese medicine, the concept of the Spleen encompasses a broader understanding, incorporating functions related to digestion, energy metabolism, and overall vitality, even associations with emotions, seasons, and flavors.
 Therefore, conversations about the Spleen in Chinese medicine should be approached with an awareness of the distinct perspectives and principles within Traditional Chinese medical theory.
-When addressing the TCM-based theory of the organs, they will be capitalized, and when addressing the physiological organs, they will not be capitalized.
-From a Western medicine perspective- it is thought that the Spleen is a combination of the spleen and the pancreas and their associated functions, particularly of secreting digestive enzymes.
+When addressing the TCM-based theory of the Organs, they will be capitalized, and when addressing the Western understanding of physiological organs, they will not be capitalized.
+From a Western medicine perspective–it is thought that the Spleen is a combination of the spleen and the pancreas and their associated functions, particularly of secreting digestive enzymes and upper digestive funstions.

 Absorbing and Moving

 Spleen Qi deficiency, often called Spleen Qi Xu is a very commonly diagnosed imbalance within TCM.
-Essentially this means that the functioning of the Organs of digestion is weak, has been compromised, or is not working to full capacity.
-This can be a stand-alone diagnosis or can be a part of a greater condition leading to a variety of imbalances.
+Essentially this means that the functioning of the Organs of digestion are weak, have been compromised, or is not working to full capacity.
+This can be a stand-alone diagnosis, though is frequently seen as part of a greater condition leading, to a variety of imbalances.
 Often we see a combined deficiency of the Spleen and Stomach (or even of the Lung Qi and Spleen).

 In TCM, our Organs have elaborate functional systems associated with them, known as Organ Systems.
 They are associated with our meridians, specific areas of the body they govern, emotions they control, and even colors and seasons they most resonate with.
 They include a specific grouping of not only physical but also mental and emotional processes.